Skip to Main Content

 • Insurance benefits

-Graduate assistants must maintain full-time enrollment at FIU (9 credit hours per semester) and commit to working 20 hours per week at the museum.
-Per FIU's academic guidelines, they cannot simultaneously hold any other position without written approval from the University Graduate School.
+• A commitment to working 20 hours per week at the museum (GAs cannot hold other positions without written approval from the University Graduate School)

 • Members to Date